-Smith's Wood Primary Academy recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2022.
+Smith's Wood Primary Academy recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSiE 2023.

 Smith's Wood Primary Academy has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
-This is the school Business Manager.
+This is the School Business Leader

 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2022).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSiE 2023).
 DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail.

-The principal and other DSL's will disclose relevant safeguarding information about a learner with staff on a 'need to know' basis.
+The Principal and DSL will disclose relevant safeguarding information about a learner with staff on a 'need to know' basis.